-When working with growers to cultivate Cleaner Cotton™, SCP promotes practices which decrease chemical toxicity, increase beneficial insect habitat and survival and support the use of biologically based farming systems.
+When working with growers to cultivate Cleaner Cotton™, SCP promotes biologically based farming systems which decrease chemical toxicity and increase beneficial insect habitat and survival.

 SCP is the only organization of its kind working in the field to educate California growers on biologically based IPM practices in cotton.
 Many of the practices that SCP implements are endorsed by University of California.

 Soil Biologically based farming starts with the soil.
 Compost and cover crops can reduce the use of synthetic fertilizers, maintaining the health and productivity of the soil and minimizing water runoff into local watersheds.

 Insect Pests Rather than attempting to eliminate all pests, our growers cultivate a diversity of natural enemies that prey on insect pests.
 Well-timed releases of beneficial insects eases pest pressure in the fields.
 Planting annual habitat on field margins or interplanting the habitat provides a food and nectar source for beneficial insects as well as serving as a trap crop for pests.
 If significant pest problems develop, our growers are familiar with and therefore more inclined than their counterparts to use these biological controls.